NagaRavi259/WiFiDuck/README.md

 4. Write, save and run your first Ducky Script
 5. [Recommended] Open `Settings` (top right corner) and update SSID and password

+### Switching Between Access Point (AP) and Station (STA) Modes

+The WiFi Duck firmware now supports dynamic switching between Access Point (AP) mode and Station (STA) mode.
+This flexibility allows you to either create a local WiFi network or connect to an existing WiFi network based on your needs.

+**Steps to Configure:**

+1. **Access Point (AP) Mode:**
+   - If you set the mode to "AP" in the settings and provide a WiFi SSID and password, the WiFi Duck will create a WiFi network using these credentials.
+   - This is ideal when you want to directly connect to the device without relying on an external WiFi network.

+2. **Station (STA) Mode:**
+   - When the mode is set to "STA" and the WiFi SSID and password are provided, the WiFi Duck will attempt to connect to the specified WiFi network.
+   - The device will make up to 10 connection attempts, with a 10-second delay between each attempt.
+   - If all attempts fail, the WiFi Duck will automatically switch back to AP mode and create its own network, ensuring continued access.

+**Note:** After updating the firmware from the Web UI, you need to go to settings and perform a `RESET SETTINGS` operation.
+This step is necessary because the mode configuration was not present in the previous firmware versions, and resetting will ensure the new settings are applied correctly.

 **Help I forgot the password:**
 [Flash the ESP8266](#flash-esp8266), but make sure that you select `Erase Flash: Sketch + WiFi Settings` under Tools in the Arduino IDE.

 If you have further questions, check out the [issue section](https://github.com/spacehuhn/WiFiDuck/issues).

 ## Support us

 Hey, do you like this kind of project?
 It took a huge amount of effort to create!

-To make sure we can keep working on free and open-source projects like this,
-**please consider becoming a [:heart: Sponsor](https://github.com/sponsors/spacehuhntech) or support us via [:coffee: Ko-fi](https://ko-fi.com/spacehuhn).**
+To make sure we can keep working on free and open-source projects like this, **please consider becoming a [:heart: Sponsor](https://github.com/sponsors/spacehuhntech) or support us via [:coffee: Ko-fi](https://ko-fi.com/spacehuhn).**

 Visit [spacehuhn.com](https://spacehuhn.com) to learn more about us. :chicken: